Himalaya-Library/Himalaya/README.md

 ## Code Documentation

 Doxygen can be used to generate code documentation.
-Go to the `doc` directory and run
+To generate the documentation, run

 ```
-doxygen himalaya.conf
+make doc
 ```

-to generate `html/index.html` and a LaTeX version.
+The generated documentation can be found in `doc/html/index.html`.